-HIST2003 American History I HIST2013 American History II PLSC2003 American National Govt.
+HIST2003 American History I

+HIST2013 American History II

+PLSC2003 American National Govt.

-Select one course from the following: BUS2013 Business Communications MKTG2633 Principles of Marketing
+BUS2013 Business Communications MKTG2633 Principles of Marketing

-Criminal Justice and Corrections
+Associate of ScienceCriminal Justice and Corrections

 The Associate of Science in Criminal Justice and Corrections degree will be awarded to students who successfully complete a planned program of collegiate level work that is transferable towards a baccalaureate degree in criminology from Arkansas State University.
 It also serves individuals already employed in the fields of criminal justice or corrections who want to further their careers by receiving additional education hours in their field.